naev/naev/Readme.md

 ### RUNNING NAEV

-You can run Naev directly from the git repository using the `naev.sh` script which will be generated in the build directory.
+You can run Naev directly from the git repository using the `naev.py` script which will be generated in the build directory.
 This script will automatically set up all the data paths for running Naev.
 Make sure the art assets are checked out and up to date as mentioned in the Updating Art Assets section